decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 4. Perform a wrapping process that loops *in reverse order* over all items in the `routingKeys` array of the [service endpoint](#service-endpoint) for the DID document that corresponds to the intended recipient of N. For each item X in that array, *beginning at the end of the array and working to its beginning*, Sender creates a new plaintext `forward` message, attaches the current N, and encrypts it for X. The output is a new encrypted message, N', that is treated as N in the next round of wrapping.
 5. Transmit the fully wrapped version of N to the `uri` given in the associated `serviceEndpoint` of the recipient's DID document.

-The party that receives it will have the ability to decrypt, producing a `forward` message with an encrypted attachment that is then forwarded to the next hop in `routingKeys`.
+The party that receives it will have the ability to decrypt.
+The output of decryption will be a `forward` message that indicates the next hop from `routingKeys` in the `next` attribute of its `body`.
+It will also have an encrypted attachment.
+This attachment is forwarded to the next hop.
 This unwrapping and forwarding is repeated until the message reaches its final destination.

 #### Mediator Process